2020 Best Colleges & Universities for Animation

 Degree: BFA and BA in Animation

-The College of Computing and Digital Media at DePaul University offers both a BA and BFA in Animation.
+The College of Computing and Digital Media at DePaul University offers both a BA and a BFA in Animation.
 The BA program emphasizes the art of animation, creativity, and critical thinking within a broad liberal arts curriculum.
-The BFA gets more in-depth, providing a thorough foundation in art of animation along with its history.
+The BFA gets more in-depth, providing a thorough foundation in the art of animation along with its history.
 Students will work in traditional as well as 3D computer animation and modeling.
-Students can opt to concentrate in Cinema Animation, Game Art, Storyboarding and Character Design, Motion Graphics, or 3D Animation.
+Students can opt to concentrate on Cinema Animation, Game Art, Storyboarding and Character Design, Motion Graphics, or 3D Animation.

 Degree: BFA in Motion Picture Arts with an Animation and Digital Arts Concentration